 Garden Rose Varieties

-There are more than 60 different varieties of garden roses grown today for cut flower use, in a wide range of colors, shapes, and fragrances.
-The David Austin® wedding roses are the most prominent name, considered by most as the gold standard of garden roses bred specifically for the cut flower industry.
+More than 60 garden rose varieties grown today are available for cut flower use.
+They come in a wide range of colors, shapes, and fragrances.
+The David Austin® wedding roses are the most prominent name, considered the gold standard of garden roses explicitly bred for the cut flower industry.

 In 2000, they began breeding them with the shapes and fragrances of traditional English garden roses, but with the vase life of commercial cut rose varieties.
 This was a game-changer, and it created the first actual “brand” in the floral industry.